 A tooth that has been knocked out can actually be placed back in your mouth and heal in about a month.
 It will be fully fixed by the end of two months time.
 This only works however, if your tooth has very recently been knocked out and you keep the cells inside the tooth alive by either keeping the tooth in your mouth or storing it in saline or milk.

 If your teeth are checked frequently by a dentist, they can usually find and fix your cavities before they cause discomfort or pain.
 Cavities that are already causing pain most likely means that the cavity was just found a little later (and after a little more damage has been done.)

-- If your teeth are white, they’re healthy – (And vice versa, if your teeth are discolored, they’re not.)
+(And vice versa, if your teeth are discolored, they’re not.)
 Your teeth, no matter what the color, can still have infection or decay.
 In fact, you have to be extra careful when your teeth are whiter because it can be hard to spot tooth decay or infection.

-- Don’t brush your gums if they’re bleeding – If your gums are bleeding it may be due to plaque build up.
+If your gums are bleeding it may be due to plaque build up.
 In order to get them to stop bleeding, you need to brush the plaque off.
 Be gentle, especially if your gums are easily irritated and bleed frequently.

 Dr. Lorraine Burio of Candlewood Dental Care has been treating patients in the New Fairfield, CT area for over twenty-five years.
 If you have any questions call us at 203-746-1200 or make an appointment here.